George XII: George XII and the Ottomans

 Shortly after George XII's arrival to power, he had to face an increasingly tense situation at his southern border.
 While hostile Persia was at the kingdom's southeast, the southwest shared a border with the Ottoman Empire.
 Notably, Sabuth, pasha of Childir and brother-in-law of Sultan Selim III, governed the Georgian territories under Ottoman administration with a particular hostility toward Orthodox Georgians.

-In order to ensure peace with Istanbul, George XII considered transforming Kartl-Kakheti into an Ottoman protectorate.
+In order to ensure peace with Istanbul, George XII considered transforming Kartli-Kakheti into an Ottoman protectorate.
 This act was seen as an attempt by the king to force Russia to reaffirm its military obligations under the Treaty of Georgievsk, obligations it had seldom enforced since the signing of the treaty in 1783.
 In 1798, George XII sent Prince Aslan Orbeliani to negotiate terms of a protectorate treaty with Pasha Sabuth.

 Saint Petersburg responded rapidly to this potential change in Georgia's foreign policy and agreed to the demands of King George's diplomats.
 George XII cancelled his negotiations with Childir and recalled Aslan Orbeliani.
 Sabuth, angered by this unexpected and sudden change, launched several raids on border territories, while engaging Caucasus Lezgins to attack Kakheti.
 The latter ravaged the province from July to September 1798.

 In April 1799, French General Napoleon Bonaparte, at the time in the middle of war against the Ottomans in Syria, considered an alliance with King George.
 He sent an emissary to the royal court, but the latter was intercepted by Sabuth, who had him executed.
 On April 15, 1799, the news of this potential alliance with France reached Tbilisi, but the king did not seek to renew the opportunity.

-Thanks to the official support of Russia toward George XII, Russian diplomat Vasily Tomara, at the time stationed in Istanbul, secured peace between Kartl-Kakheti and Turkey.
+Thanks to the official support of Russia toward George XII, Russian diplomat Vasily Tomara, at the time stationed in Istanbul, secured peace between Kartli-Kakheti and Turkey.
 Sultan Selim III forbade all aggressive action against the Georgian kingdom.
 But this would not prevent Sabuth to favor the later Avar invasion of Eastern Georgia.